Keep It With You: Personal Medical Information Form

 In an emergency situation, people may not be able to get to their medical records.
 The "Keep It With You" (KIWY) Personal Medical Information Form is intended to be a voluntary and temporary record that lists medical care and other health information for people who need care during disasters and similar situations.
 It is important for health care workers to have a simple and reliable way to learn information about past and new health concerns for people receiving help.

-Please print out Side 1 & 2 of the KIWY Personal Medical Information Form.
+- Please print out Side 1 and 2 of the KIWY Personal Medical Information Form.
 The KIWY form should be copied so that it is on 2 sides of one piece of paper.

 For Health Care Workers